HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 ​

-This level of identity verification is expected to map to many existing systems’ procedures for generating a patient portal account for user access to data at a single health system.
+This level of identity verification is intended to map to many existing systems’ procedures for generating a patient portal account for user access to data at a single health system.
 The absence of multiple pieces of identity evidence is mitigated by sending a notice of identity verification, including an email or telephone contact information for the Identity Provider, to the verified Address of Record, or to an email address or mobile number that had already been registered for the person in the Identity Provider’s system OR is billed to their name.

 - **IAL1.8** requirements:

-  2 Fair pieces of evidence--for example:
+  2 Fairs--for example:

   - Two of:  photo ID, medical record, or insurance card

     ​    **OR**

-  - Gov't issued photo ID + mobile number billed to the person; Declaration of identity assertion by the individual(5)
+  - Gov't issued photo ID + mobile number billed to the person; Declaration of identity assertion by the individual[^5]

 In healthcare settings, additional demographics may also be collected and used in matching (for example, administrative gender and birth sex).
 Refer to the Patient Matching section for additional verification requirements on such attributes.